- PLAN YOUR VISIT

 Beyond Reality: The Many Worlds of James H. Vredevoogd is the artist's first retrospective.
 An Emeritus Professor of Art at Edinboro University in Pennsylvania, he taught painting, drawing and performance art for thirty-two years.
 Realistic in style but surrealist in subject matter, his works are enigmatic dreamscapes with their own unique symbolism and iconography, captivating the viewer and daring them to take a closer look.

 Vredevoogd received a BA from Michigan State University and an MFA in painting from Cranbrook Academy of Art.
 His paintings are in the permanent collections of several museums, universities and private collections.
-The artists lives and works in Dunnellon, FL; this will be his first retrospective.
+The artists lives and works in Dunnellon, FL.

 ©2011 Appleton Museum of Art/College of Central Florida, All Rights Reserved.